Skip to main content

 Enabling Thinking / Reasoning Output

-Some foundation models can include "thinking" or "reasoning" steps in their responses.
+Some foundation models can include internal reasoning (also referred to as thinking) steps as part of their responses.

-• Reasoning tag: typically <think> — contains the model's internal reasoning.
+• Reasoning tag: <think> — contains the model's internal reasoning.

-• Response tag: typically <response> — contains the user-facing answer.
+• Response tag: <response> — contains the user-facing answer.

 ChatModel chatModel = WatsonxChatModel.builder()